usadellab/untwist/README.md

 #### Generation of the variant matrix (VCF file)

-See materials for the two input VCF matrix files provided by Ashraf.
+See materials for the two input VCF matrix files provided by the sequencing subgroup.

 ##### Filtering out low quality SNPs and other variants

-The input variant matrices are filtered, so that the resulting variant matrices (VCF files) contain only the samples, we are allowed to analyze and publish.
+The input variant matrices are filtered, so that the resulting variant matrices (VCF files) contain only desired _Camelina sativa_ lines.

 For details see scripts:

 - `methods/filter_public_variants.sh`
 - `methods/filter_untwist_variants.sh`

-##### Merge public and Untwist variant matrices and filter the result
+##### Merge public (see reference [1]) and Untwist variant matrices and filter the result

 The results of the two above filtering steps are merged into a single variant matrix (VCF file) and the resulting variant matrix is filtered again.